zflowers/CascadesCombine/README.md

 `git clone git@github.com:Jphsx/LLPCombine.git`

-When everything is clone and scram b'd go into the LLPCombine directory to make BFI step do `make` to make the BF step do `make cmssw`
+When everything is cloned and scram b'd go into the LLPCombine directory

+to make BFI step do `make` to make the BF step do `make cmssw`

 the binaries to run are then just `BFI.x` and `BF.x`